talktogproject/ethicsteacher/endto-after.md

 - Store the list securely using password protection and/or by storing lists in locked cabinets.
 - Do not share the above list with anyone outside the research team.

 Audio or video recorded data present additional challenges.
 Participants might reveal personal information about themselves or other people during the recording.
 Additionally, participants' voices and faces make them more readily identifiable than pen and paper or questionnaire-based data collection methods.
-The CHILDES database lists different levels of data access for audio and video data<sup>[2](https://talkbank.org/share/irb/options.html)</sup>.
+The TalkBank project lists different levels of data access for audio and video data<sup>[2](https://talkbank.org/share/irb/options.html)</sup>.
 This includes audio bleeping, video blurring, and the replacement of last names and addresses in transcripts.
 Importantly, research involving photo, audio, or video recordings should have consent forms that explicitly ask for participants' agreement for these recordings to be made and used for specified purposes.
 You can access a [sample template at the University of Oxford website](https://researchsupport.admin.ox.ac.uk/files/writtenconsentformtemplatedocx).

 ### Data protection principles